 “Disaster planning is the last thing on most artists’ minds, but just the thought of the possible loss of income–in addition to lawyer fees, relocation expenses and costs for leasing temporary equipment–can be sobering.
 Unfortunately, this planning isn’t easy; it takes research and legwork to prepare for becoming insured.
 Thorough record keeping, too, is an ongoing chore necessary for staying properly insured.
 Then, of course, there’s the actual cost of insurance.
 The security insurance brings, though, is worth it all.” ~BJ Foreman

 She goes on to explain how to “do your homework” and talk to agents about what you’re looking for, and keep an inventory of your works.
 “Treat your artistic enterprise as a business in order to protect your future success as an artist,” BJ says.
-Read the complete article in The Artist’s Magazine (October 2012); it’s on sale for only $2.99 during North Light Shop’s magazine back issue sale, and it features the incredible works of Hsin-Yao Tseng and Joe Paquet.
+Read the complete article on art business in The Artist’s Magazine, which also features the incredible works of Hsin-Yao Tseng and Joe Paquet.
 Scroll down for more information from this article on “insurance basics.”

 by BJ Foreman